angular/angular/aio/content/guide/webpack.md

 * html - for component templates
 * images/fonts - Images and fonts are bundled as well.
 * css - The pattern matches application-wide styles; the second handles component-scoped styles (the ones specified in a component's `styleUrls` metadata property)
-The first pattern excludes `.css` files within the `/src/app` directories where the component-scoped styles sit.
+The first pattern is for the application-wide styles.
+It excludes `.css` files within the `src/app` directory where the component-scoped styles sit.
-It includes only `.css` files located at or above `/src`; these are the application-wide styles.
 The `ExtractTextPlugin` (described below) applies the `style` and `css` loaders to these files.

 The second pattern filters for component-scoped styles and loads them as strings via the `raw` loader &mdash;
 which is what Angular expects to do with styles specified in a `styleUrls` metadata property.